drocheam/optrace/docs/source/usage/geometry.rst

 **Geometry**

 Since ``optrace`` implements sequential raytracing, the surfaces and objects must be in a well-defined and unique sequence.
-This applies to all elements with interactions of light: ``Lens, IdealLens, Filter, Aperture, RaySource``.
+This applies to all elements with interactions of light: :python:`Lens, IdealLens, Filter, Aperture, RaySource`.
-The elements ``Detector, LineMarker, PointMarker`` are excluded from this.
+The elements :python:`Detector, LineMarker, PointMarker` are excluded from this.
 All RaySource elements must lie before all lenses, filters and apertures.
 And all subsequent lenses, filters, apertures must not collide and be inside the outline.

 **Surrounding Media**

-Earlier we learned that when creating a lens, you can use the ``n2`` parameter to define the subsequent media.
-In the case of multiple lenses, the ``n2`` of the previous lens is the medium before the next lens.
+Earlier we learned that when creating a lens, you can use the :python:`n2` parameter to define the subsequent media.
+In the case of multiple lenses, the :python:`n2` of the previous lens is the medium before the next lens.
-In the case of the raytracer, we can define an ``n0`` which defines the refractive index for all undefined ``n2=None`` as well as for the region to the first lens.
+In the case of the raytracer, we can define an :python:`n0` which defines the refractive index for all undefined :python:`n2=None` as well as for the region to the first lens.

 .. figure:: ../images/rt_setup_different_ambient_media.svg
    :width: 700